Lattice-Automation/seqviz/README.md

 #### `Custom Rendering`

-This makes use of the `children`, `linearRef`, and `circularRef` props to allow custom rendering of the sequence viewers.
+This makes use of the `children` and `refs` props to allow custom rendering of the sequence viewers.
 For example, to render the linear viewer above the circular viewer:

 ```jsx
 import { useRef } from "react";